Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 • Section 1: Overview, theory, research links and Australian Curriculum alignment

-• Section 2: Structured activities and step-by-step instructions
+• Section 2: 46 pages of structured activities and step-by-step instructions

-• Section 3: Almost 100 pages of resources - blackline masters, picture cards, character and setting images, stories for modelling and story starters
+• Section 3: 99 pages of resources - blackline masters, story-planning templates, prompt cards, picture stimuli for each section, stories for modelling and story starter prompts and more

 A peek inside Story Talk 2